The W&M football team was nicknamed "The Orange and White" after the team colors.

 A green costumed character named Colonel Ebirt began serving as an unofficial mascot.
 The character's name is derived from the word Tribe spelled backwards.

-In May, the National Collegiate Athletic Association determined that William and Mary could keep its Tribe nickname but had to do away with its logo because it could be offensive.
-The College appealed the NCAA decision but received notice in August that the appeal had been denied.
+In May, the National Collegiate Athletic Association determined that William & Mary could keep its Tribe nickname but had to do away with its logo because it could be offensive.
+The university appealed the NCAA decision but received notice in August that the appeal had been denied.